All Episodes

 Is there any possibility that the deep state from within was able to use these malware techniques and put the fingerprints onto Russia when maybe it was an inside job?

-And uh Sarah, welcome back to the program.
+And Sarah, welcome back to the program.

 How are you?

-I'm doing great time.
+I'm doing great, Sean.

 Thank you so much for having me on.

-I I was really interested in what you just said.
+I was really interested in what you just said.

-And you know, there Still needs to be an investigation.
+And, you know, there still needs to be an investigation.

 And that part is something certainly the administration is interested in, as well as lawmakers.

-I mean, they want to find out where did this all originate and why?
+I mean, they want to find out where did this all originate and why.

 Well, I mean, I think that's the whole thing here.

-I mean, why where did this all originate?
+I mean, where did this all originate?

-In other words, in your let's go backwards.
+In other words, in your, let's go backwards.

 Let's start with your initial investigation.

-It was a Pfizer maybe dealing with the larger issue of is there a foreign entity following the paradigm model of Obama trying to influence our election and then this particular Pfizer warrant specifically looking at any Russian connection.
+It was a FISA maybe dealing with the larger issue of is there a foreign entity following the paradigm model of Obama trying to influence our election.

 Is that a fair assessment?

-That's a fair assessment, yes, that is correct.
+That's a fair assessment.

 Okay, so then the overall assessment.

-And then the other part that we discovered of both John Solomon and I was that there was an investigation into a server that was registered to Trump Tower, not in Trump Tower location, but uh uh server that was registered to Donald Trump's businesses, and that was a traditional FBI investigation.
+And then the other part that we discovered, both John Solomon and I, was that there was an investigation into a server that was registered to Trump Tower, not in Trump Tower location, but a server that was registered to Donald Trump's businesses.

 And that investigation was very short-lived.

-Uh, but they did go into that server because they were told, they were warned, the FBI, that there were pings between Trump's server and Russia.
+But they did go into that server because they were told, they were warned, the FBI, that there were pings between Trump's server and Russia.

-And that is when the FBI uh chose to at that point in time open a traditional investigation into the server and looked into the server, and I gotta tell you, they immediately, according to very high-level sources, they immediately shut down that investigation when they found absolutely no collusion,
+And that is when the FBI chose to, at that point in time, open a traditional investigation into the server and looked into the server.

-uh, any evidence of criminality is better to put it that way, between Donald Trump and uh and this the server that that was uh supposedly pinging back and forth to Russia.
+And I got to tell you, they immediately, according to very high-level sources, they immediately shut down that investigation when they found absolutely no collusion, any evidence of criminality, is better to put it that way, between Donald Trump and the server that was supposedly pinging back and forth to Russia.

 Wow.